Junos OS Routing Processes

 Database replication process

-(EX Series switches and MX Series routers only) Manages the replication of updates from the master to the slave in the database management system.
+(EX Series switches and MX Series routers only) Manages the replication of updates from the master to the client in the database management system.

 Datapath trace process